General Science Technologies

 Skills for Science Tech Majors

-science tech majors are found most commonly in careers in which the following skills are important:
+A major in science tech prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.